SD-Suman/old-website/_posts/2022-05-31-How-I-Learnt-R-and-Python.md

 3.ggplot (matplotlib has nothing on ggplot unless you come from a matlab/octave background) 4.Everything else

 After the basics in Swirl, I jumped right in with the data, got overwheled, used excel, but after it gave me a very wrong pivot, vowed never to use excel again for any data handling (I still use it for making my to do's and done's now).
+I remember learning R was a breeze after that: tons of stackoverflows, blogs, tutorials, videos and courses from amazing fields of ecology, biology, medicine, etc.

+Python was different from the start.
+I don't know why I thought jumping right in with OSMNX and NetworkX was a good idea: it wasn't.
+I started using python for the sole purpose that these great packages were only available in Python.
+While I was comfortable with even using spatial data (sf, sp, tmap, etc.) in R, networks data (edges, nodes and sometimes with spatial component) is one of the tougher datasets to handle.
+This made me fear python itself somehow.
+While I was fearfully approaching python through online courses, books and blogs, I was fortunate to come across a course offered for a very quick, hectic month which covered everything from Pandas, Numpy, API handling to building machine learning models and the most fun time series.